 And they might be worried about the same thing!
 Even if they’re interested in giving it a shot, they’d be right to be concerned about how that might affect your friendship dynamic.

-You might want to let them experience it a couple of times on their own first, just to let them test the waters and get their feet wet before letting them know you’ve already played in the deep end.
+You might want to let them experience it a couple of times on their own first, just to let them test the waters and get their feet wet before telling them you’ve already played in the deep end.
 They might try it a few times, like it, and still decide it isn’t for them in the long run.
 What could be a lifestyle for you may still just be a quick fling for others.